JMyoi/Sorting_Algorithm_Analysis/README.md

 # Sorting_Algorithm_Analysis
-analyzing running time and number of steps of sorting algorithms.
+Analyzing running time and number of steps of sorting algorithms.
+In collaboration with Jiahong Li